The early years

 As approaches to child care have evolved nationally during the past half-century, so too has the structure and delivery of services offered by Carolina House Trust.
 Over the years there has been a move away from residential care for children towards care in the community and supporting families in their own homes.

-In the meantime, between 1989 and November 2004 the Moving On Team, was set up to support young people leaving care.
+In the meantime, in 2001, the Moving On Team, was set up to support young people leaving care.
 This was and remains a partnership with Dundee City Council.
 In 2009 a review of the Throughcare & Aftercare service partnership with Dundee City Council took place where the roles of both organisations were clearly defined resulting in establishing a successful and positive service for young people.

 In 2010 Carolina House Trust was commissioned by Dundee City Council to set up a Supported Lodgings Service.
 Supported Lodgings provide vulnerable and/or homeless young people who have been in care and are not ready to live independently with a safe secure place to stay.